ShobiStassen/PARC/README.md

 - Leiden (pip install leidenalg) (V.A.
 Traag, 2019 doi.org/10.1038/s41598-019-41695-z)
 - hsnwlib Malkov, Yu A., and D. A. Yashunin.
 "Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small   World graphs."
 TPAMI, preprint: https://arxiv.org/abs/1603.09320
 - igraph (igraph.org/python/)

+## Citing
+If you find this code useful in your work, please consider citing this paper [PARC:ultrafast and accurate clustering of phenotypic data of millions of single cells] (https://doi.org/10.1101/765628)